AshutoshChhirolya/TextSummarizer-Extractive-/Text-Summarizer-main/README.md

 # Text Summarizer

 ## 📌 Overview
 The **Text Summarizer** is an NLP-based project that extracts key information from large documents by generating concise summaries.
-It supports both extractive and abstractive summarization methods using deep learning and traditional NLP techniques.
+It supports extractive summarization methods using deep learning and traditional NLP techniques.

 ## ✨ Features
 - 📜 Extractive and abstractive summarization